-A Fifth Week Flag is an early warning email alert sent by the instructor of a class to any first-year student whose work is below a grade of C beginning at the fifth week.
+A First-Year Flag is an early warning email alert sent by the instructor of a class to any first-year student whose work is below a grade of C after Add Date.
 Flags are sent via email to you from your instructor or TA, with a copy to your first-year advisor, and a copy to the Office of the First Year.

 The Flag is an alert to let you and your advisor know that you need to improve your performance in one or more subjects at the point where there is still enough time in the term to do so.
-Fifth Week Flags are for your information; no notation is made on your internal or external record.
+First Year Flags are for your information; no notation is made on your internal or external record.

 - For a first flag, you will receive an email from Dean Elizabeth Young, copied to your advisor, with a list of helpful resources.
 You are strongly encouraged to to reach out for help.